Janmajayamall/scaled-contracts/Readme.md

 Scaled started as a necessary component for [DSE](https://github.com/Janmajayamall/dse).
 It aims to be usable as a plugin payment layer by DSE as well as other such applications ~ incentivised p2p CDNs, file transfer, etc.

+Typescript package for interacting with Scaled contracts is available [here](https://github.com/Janmajayamall/scaled-ts)

 ## Results

 Table below shows approximate (not the worst case) cost of calling `post()` fn in `StateBLS` contract to settle `no. of receipts`.